-- 1) Medowie/Campvale: Flood and drainage mitigations works together with designated flow path. - 2) Medowie: Ballot Close: Voluntary purchase of one property which is located on major flow path. - 3) Shoal Bay: Upgrading the drainage networks to reduce the flooding impacts on private properties and to allow more development in this catchment. - 4) Bobs Farm: Opening of Cromarty Lane drainage outlet to improve flow condition and reduce nuisance flooding on the properties.
+- 1) Medowie/Campvale: Flood and drainage mitigations works together with designated flow path. - 2) Medowie: Ballot Close: Voluntary purchase of one property which is located on major flow path.
+The purchase has been completed. - 3) Shoal Bay: Upgrading the drainage networks to reduce the flooding impacts on private properties and to allow more development in this catchment. - 4) Bobs Farm: Opening of Cromarty Lane drainage outlet to improve flow condition and reduce nuisance flooding on the properties.

-- 5) Williamtown: Opening up Dawson Drain outlet to improve property inundation and allow more industrial and airport base development around Newcastle Airport. - 6) Heatherbrae: Thorough investigation on the suitability of an infiltration system and its usage for storm water disposal. - 7) Anna Bay: Development of a Flood Risk Management Study and Plan for the entire catchment area to allow further developments and drainage mitigation works to improve the local flooding situation. - 8) Wallalong South: Drainage upgrades to improve flow conditions and reduce nuisance flooding on properties and across roads. - Raymond Terrace: Drainage improvements in the Bourke Street catchment, Glenelg Street catchment and Halloran Way catchment to reduce flooding impacts and to allow more development in these catchments. - 10) Tanilba Bay: Upgrade the drainage system within the Tanilba Bay Urban Area to reduce flooding impacts. - 11) Lemon Tree Passage: Upgrade the drainage system within the Lemon Tree Passage Urban Area to reduce flooding impacts. - 12) Urban Storm water and Rural Water Quality Plan: Review the plan to improve storm water discharges into the watercourses, rivers, creeks and beaches. - 13) Continual improvement to our mapping layers though the inclusion of newly provided flood and drainage modelling data.
+- 5) Williamtown: Opening up Dawson Drain outlet to improve property inundation and allow more industrial and airport base development around Newcastle Airport. - 6) Heatherbrae: Thorough investigation on the suitability of an infiltration system and its usage for storm water disposal. - 7) Anna Bay: Development of a Flood Risk Management Study and Plan for the entire catchment area to allow further developments and drainage mitigation works to improve the local flooding situation. - 8) Wallalong South: Drainage upgrades to improve flow conditions and reduce nuisance flooding on properties and across roads. - 9) Raymond Terrace: Drainage improvements in the Bourke Street catchment, Glenelg Street catchment and Halloran Way catchment to reduce flooding impacts and to allow more development in these catchments. - 10) Tanilba Bay: Upgrade the drainage system within the Tanilba Bay Urban Area to reduce flooding impacts. - 11) Lemon Tree Passage: Upgrade the drainage system within the Lemon Tree Passage Urban Area to reduce flooding impacts. - 12) Little Beach catchment drainage study and improvement strategy to reduce the flooding issues. - 13) Urban Storm water and Rural Water Quality Plan: Review the plan to improve storm water discharges into the watercourses, rivers, creeks and beaches. - 14) Continual improvement to our mapping layers though the inclusion of newly provided flood and drainage modelling data.